 The triple-A supply chain strategy helps outline the basics of what companies do to help their type of supply chain.

-Another model for mapping out a supply chain is called the Supply Chain Operations Reference (SCOR ®) model.
-The SCOR Model is the world's leading supply chain framework, "linking business processes, performance metrics, practices and people skills into a unified structure."
+Another model for mapping out a supply chain is called the Supply Chain Operations Reference business processes, performance metrics, practices and people skills into a unified structure."